Koray Ariş

-Koray Ariş (born in 1944, Adana) is a Turkish sculptor.
-He graduated from Şadi Çalıks atelier at the İstanbul Devlet Güzel Sanatlar Akademisi.
-He is known for his abstract sculptures made from metal, wood, leather and other materials which have earned a special place in Turkish sculpture.
+Koray Ariş (born in 1944) is a Turkish sculptor.
+He graduated from Şadi Çalıks atelier at the Istanbul State Academy of Fine Arts.
+He is known for his abstract sculptures made from metal, wood, leather, and other materials which have earned him a special place in Turkish sculpture.

 Biography

 Ariş was born in 1944 in Adana, Turkey.
-He graduated from the atelier of Şadi Çalık at the Istanbul State Fine Arts Academy sculpture department.
+He graduated from the atelier of Şadi Çalık at the Istanbul State Academy of Fine Arts sculpture department.
 Between 1969 and 1971 he worked in the sculpture atelier of Emilio Greco of the Rome University of Fine Arts.
 He founded his own atelier in Rome and then later in Istanbul and has participated in many personal and collaborative exhibitions.

 His first solo exhibition was in Rome a year after when he opened his studio there in 1971.
 In the following years his works were displayed in many cities in Europe including Florence, Budapest and Belgrade.
-He returned to Turkey in 1975 where he started to teach at the Fine Arts Academy.
-After two years he quit left the Academy which is when he opened his Istanbul studio.
+He returned to Turkey in 1975, where he started teaching at the Fine Arts Academy.
+After two years, he quit and left the academy, which is when he opened his Istanbul studio.
 For more than 25 years his works have been exhibited regularly in Istanbul and Ankara.
-In 2001 he designed masks for the Fire of Anatolia dance group/show which travel with the show around the world since then.
+In 2001, he designed masks for the Fire of Anatolia dance group/show, which has traveled with the show around the world since then.

-The exhibition "Memory and Scale: 15 Artists of Modern Turkish Sculpture” at İstanbul Modern included works by Ariş.
+The exhibition "Memory and Scale: 15 Artists of Modern Turkish Sculpture" at Istanbul Modern included works by Ariş.